sahridhaya/Recycle/README.md

 have identified.
 In our project, we would include:-

 * Data collection from various organisations, government bodies, health inspectors and Green Army volunteers across the city.
-(Ref.
-1)
 * Engaging with recognised organisations in the field of solid waste management to identify Key Performance Indicators.
 * Identifying and generating models to optimize the new technologies that were